FREQUENTLY ASKED QUESTIONS

-Leaders should also be able to lead by example and encourage their youth participants to participate in physically demanding activities, especially in the Explore and Adventure events.
+Leaders should also be able to lead by example and encourage their youth participants to participate in physically demanding activities, especially in Explore, Adventure, Walking Week, Hiking Week, and Autumn in the Alps events.
 The exception to this is activities at the adventure park, where leaders must complete the walk to/from the park and remain in the park for the duration of the activities, but are not required to participate in the activities.

-Groups that have extra leaders, e.g. leaders who are fulfilling the role of caterer for campers or carer for a young person with a disability, may not need all leaders to be able to participate in all activities.
+Groups that have extra leaders, e.g. leaders who are fulfilling the role of carer for a young person with a disability, may not need all leaders to be able to participate in all activities.
 Please enquire about this at the time of booking.

 Our Chalet has a small shop selling souvenirs, postcards, stamps, and snacks.
 The shop is usually open from 08:00-09:30 and 16:00-18:00 (winter) or 16:30-18:30 (summer).
 Opening hours may vary and are posted on the shop window.